Enjoy a More Peaceful Slumber by Maintaining Proper Indoor Environmental Conditions

-Studies have shown that temperature and humidity levels outside a certain range can make it difficult for people to sleep.
-Too low of a humidity can affect discomfort by drying-out nasal passages and causing cracked, itchy skin.
-Too high of a humidity can compromise an environment with mold and allergens.
-In addition, temperatures that fall outside the range of “room temperature” can lead to sleep difficulty.
+Studies have shown that temperature and humidity levels outside a certain range can make it difficult for infants to sleep.
+Too low of humidity can affect discomfort by drying-out nasal passages and causing cracked, itchy skin.
+Too high humidity can compromise an environment with mold and allergens.
 Rapid changes in temperature, it's suggested, can be particularly stressful for newborns because they are less able to adapt by regulating their internal temperatures.

 The EPA recommends keeping relative humidity between 30% and 60%.
 Some baby experts suggest keeping humidity slightly higher than for adults, around 55% RH.
 Some experts also suggest slightly higher temperatures too, between 68°F and 70°F (20°C to 21°C).
 Always check with your infant's doctor before settling on conditions in your baby’s room.
 Once you’ve received doctor recommendations, monitor conditions with a temperature and humidity meter, and adjust ambient air using tools like humidifiers, dehumidifiers, as well as your home's heating and cooling system.
 This will also empower you to mitigate harmful, rapid changes in conditions.